 Because it's so common, new guidelines from the American Academy of Pediatrics (AAP) recommend that physicians who evaluate children for ADHD should also look for conditions that commonly co-exist with the disorder.
 But it's often difficult for doctors to diagnose a second condition in ADHD patients, particularly among those who aren't old enough to describe their thoughts or feelings well.

-"It becomes more challenging to try to determine what are the internalizing conditions in the younger children," says Mark Wolraich, MD, CMRI/Shaun Walters professor of pediatrics at the University of Oklahoma College of Medicine and lead author of the AAP's ADHD guidelines, which were released in 2011.
+"It becomes more challenging to try to determine what are the internalizing conditions in the younger children," says Mark Wolraich, MD, CMRI/Shaun Walters professor of pediatrics at the University of Oklahoma College of Medicine and lead author of the AAP's ADHD guidelines.
 "They're not going to be able to tell you much about what they're feeling.
 And a learning disability may not manifest in a younger child in preschool or kindergarten, especially if a child is bright.
 Maybe the child can compensate, but as their academic demands increase, the symptoms become more manifest."

 Sometimes, a second condition is diagnosed at the same time as ADHD, but often, it becomes apparent well after the initial ADHD diagnosis.
 That's why it's important for parents to share as much information with their child's doctor as possible.